run-z/rollup-plugin-unbundle/README.md

 This method decides whether to bundle the module or not.

-Unlike an [external] Rollup option, this method accepts `UnbundleRequest` class instance that helps making decisions.
+Unlike [external] Rollup option, this method accepts `UnbundleRequest` class instance that helps in making decisions.
 It has the following properties and methods:

 - `resolutionRoot` - Imports resolution root.